yogsototh/Scratch/multi/blog/2010-08-23-Now-heberged-on-heroku.md

 en: Now I'll should be able to redirect properly to my own 404 page for example.
 en: I hope it is helpful.
-fr: Maintenant je devrait être capable de rediriger correctement mes erreurs 404.
+fr: Maintenant je peux rediriger correctement mes erreurs 404.
 fr: J'espère que ça a pu vous être utile.